 Discipline and Punishment: Student Codes of Conduct and Discipline Policies

-Student codes of conduct are usually given to students and their parents in the form of a handbook handed out at the beginning of the school year.
-Some states have codified school codes in state laws, but most states allow individual school districts and even individual schools to develop their own policies and codes.
-Even when school districts are given the authority to write their own policies, many states impose certain minimum requirements so that codes of conduct are somewhat standardized throughout the state.
+The district usually gives student codes of conduct to students and their parents as a handbook.
+This usually happens at the beginning of the school year.
+Some states have codified school codes in state laws.
+But, most states allow school districts and individual schools to develop policies and codes.
+They must still impose specific minimum requirements.
+This way, the code remains standardized throughout the state.

 Provisions of Student Codes of Conduct

-Although student codes of conduct vary by state and school district, most codes share common provisions and common goals.
-Violating the code of conduct usually results in a disciplinary proceeding brought against the student.
-The common components of a typical student code of conduct are:
+Although codes of conduct vary, most codes share standard provisions and common goals.
+Violating the code of conduct may result in a disciplinary proceeding against the student.
+The standard components of a typical student code of conduct are:

-- Discipline Process - how and when a student may be disciplined, as well as the different punishments that may be imposed
+- Discipline Process: How and when the school may punish a student, as well as the different punishments

-In addition to codes of conduct for students, a school district might also include codes of conduct for parents and for the school administrators.
-These policies dictate the respective responsibilities of the parents and school leaders in the student's learning process.
-Some school districts also provide codes of conduct for other school-related activities, such as sporting events, field trips, and bus transportation.
+Codes of conduct also exist for parents and school administrators.
+These policies lay out the responsibilities of the parents and school leaders.
+Some school districts also provide codes of conduct for other school-related activities.
+This can include sporting events, field trips, and bus transportation.

 School Discipline Policies

 As with student codes of conduct, student discipline procedures vary by state and school district.
-Some states provide students with more rights and protections when it comes to investigating wrongdoing and imposing punishments, while other states may only give students the minimal protections required by the Constitution.
+Some states give students more rights and protections than others.
+Other states may only give students the minimal protections the Constitution requires.

-A typical discipline policy is usually broken up into multiple levels of punishment depending on the student's conduct.
+A typical discipline policy usually includes multiple levels of punishment.
+These vary depending on the severity of the violation.
 From least severe to most severe, these levels generally include:

-- Expulsion - for students who have committed serious crimes or who have caused or threatened physical harm to fellow students or school staff members
+- Expulsion: For students who have committed serious crimes or who have caused or threatened physical harm

 Discipline Policies for Off-Campus Conduct

-Issues such as cyberbullying and harassment through social media have prompted many school districts to police students' online activity.
-As a result, some of these policies have been challenged in court and have been struck down for violating students' free speech rights.
-Parents and students should check their school district policies and state laws to determine what types of off-campus behavior violate a student's code of conduct.
+The code also addresses issues like cyberbullying and online harassment.
+These issues have prompted many school districts to police students' online activity.
+Some of these policies have been challenged in court and struck down for violating students' free speech rights.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help